Greater UPSTATE NEW YORK ibl Consortium

 IBL @ MAA Seaway

-There will be an IBL workshop at the Spring MAA Seaway meeting at SUNY Brockport.
+There will be an IBL workshop at the Fall MAA Seaway meeting at the University of Toronto Mississauga.
 The MAA meeting is October 12 - 13, 2018, and the workshop itself will begin at 4:30pm on Saturday, October 13 (after the main part of the conference).
 Ryan Gantner of St. John Fisher College will facilitate the workshop.
 The workshop is titled Pieces of IBL - how to implement elements of Inquiry Based Learning.
 A description of the workshop appears below.
 We'll provide dinner at no charge!